If you have an accident or injury during working hours you should:

 Students, visitors and contractors should report accidents/incidents arising from work/activities at University premises using the above procedures.

-The University Insurance Officer (tel 8201 2618) can provide advice about insurance cover for students, visitors and contractors.
+The University's Risk and Insurance Services (tel 8201 5726) can provide advice about insurance cover for students, visitors and contractors.